azaghal/gimmecert/docs/usage.rst

 The command will:

-- Keep the existing private key generated for end entity.
+- By default keep the existing private key generated for end entity (new one can be requested as well).
-- Re-use naming, public key, and any extensions stored in existing certificate.
+- Re-use naming and any extensions stored in existing certificate.
 - Overwrite the existing certificate with a new one.
 - Show information where the artifacts can be grabbed from.